NazeefAhmad/1Fi-Otp/README.md

 ## 📜 **License**

 This project is licensed under the [MIT License](LICENSE).
-For details, see the LICENSE file.
+See the LICENSE file for details.

 ---

 ## 📬 **Contact**

-For questions, feedback, or support, please contact:
+For questions or support, please contact:

 - **Email**: [nazeefahmad555.com](mailto:nazeefahmad555.com)
 - **GitHub**: [NazeefAhmad](https://github.com/NazeefAhmad)